marwank270/marwank270/README.md

 ![genialo_banner_white_bg](https://genialo.xyz/assets/img/Discord-Logo+Wordmark-Color.png)

 ## [Application Console C# 2021-2022](https://github.com/marwank270/projet_csharp) ► A cool school project to learn and master C#
-This app has for objective to make our class comfortable with C# using [Visual Studio 2019](https://visualstudio.microsoft.com/fr/vs/older-downloads/) and [.NET Core](https://docs.microsoft.com/fr-fr/dotnet/csharp/)
+This app and all the TPs have for objective to make our class comfortable with C# using [Visual Studio 2019](https://visualstudio.microsoft.com/fr/vs/older-downloads/) and [.NET Core](https://docs.microsoft.com/fr-fr/dotnet/csharp/)
 ### More stuff is about to appear here 😄

 <!--